-2.3 Data sources of drought, livestock, annual biomass production, and land cover
+2.2 Data sources of drought, land cover and livestock

-- The following data sources for estimating the factors affecting the burned area in Kazakhstan are - described below: drought, livestock, annual biomass production and land cover.
-All data were - evaluated at the county level for 174 counties during the period of 2002-2016 (Fig. 1).
-We - focused on Kazakhstan as it was the region with the largest decline of burned area in northern - 118 Eurasia (see section 3.1).
+We will describe the data sources for estimating the factors affecting the burned area in Kazakhstan: drought, land cover, ecosystem productivity and livestock density.
+All data were evaluated at the county level for 174 counties during the period of 1992-2016 (Fig. 1).
+We focused on Kazakhstan as the region with the largest decline of burned area in northern Eurasia (see section 3.1).